-From a clinical standpoint, Arnica has been one of the more commonly studied supplements in prevention of postoperative complications.
-There have been several randomized prospective, placebo-controlled trials demonstrating significant decrease in postoperative edema and bruising in liposuction and rhytidectomy patients.^{8,9} One recent meta-analysis of 11 studies with 627 rhinoplasty patients10 demonstrated, in collective analysis, a statistically significant decrease in postoperative eyelid edema and ecchymosis in the arnica group when compared to the control group, up to postoperative day 7.
-This same study showed cold compression had positive effects only up to postoperative 1, while nasal taping reduced edema and ecchymosis up to 21 days postoperatively.10 A second systematic review looking at integrative medicine use in plastic surgery demonstrated a similar outcome for arnica and post-rhinoplasty edema and ecchymosis, citing strong level II evidence.11
+analysis, a statistically significant decrease in postoperative eyelid edema and ecchymosis in the arnica group when compared to the control group, up to postoperative day 7.
+This same study showed that cold compression had positive effects only up to postoperative day 1, whereas nasal taping reduced edema and ecchymosis up to 21 days postoperatively.10 A second systematic review looking at integrative medicine use in plastic surgery demonstrated a similar outcome for arnica and postrhinoplasty edema and ecchymosis, citing strong Level II evidence.11

-Generally, topical formulation is well-tolerated with very few reported adverse events.^{12,13} Isolated cases of allergic reaction and sensitivity have been reported.12-14 The oral formulation is safe at homeopathic concentration.15 Nonhomeopathic concentration is more dangerous, and can lead to fatal poisoning, cardiotoxicity, severe hypertension and paralysis.16 As previously reported in our study, Arnica demonstrates paradoxical concentration to efficacy relationship.
-The more dilute forms of the supplement are more potent.^{17,18} Unsupervised use of arnica should be terminated 2 weeks prior to surgery.
+Generally, topical formulation is well-tolerated, with very few reported adverse events.^{12,13} Isolated cases of allergic reaction and sensitivity have been reported.12-14 The oral formulation is safe at the homeopathic concentration.15 A nonhomeopathic concentration is more dangerous, and can lead to fatal poisoning, cardiotoxicity, severe hypertension, and paralysis.16 As previously reported in our study, arnica demonstrates a paradoxical concentration-to-efficacy relationship.
+The more dilute forms of the supplement are more potent.^{17,18} Unsupervised use of arnica should be terminated 2 weeks before surgery.
 Topical arnica should not be used on broken skin.